Last updated: May 31, 2018 at 17:25 pm

 - Rec Sites and Trails website

 A warm swimming hole!
 Spelunking!
 From late spring to early fall, this is a perfect spot to sunbathe and swim (note there are leeches).
 This is a good beginning or end-of-season trail, since it’s all at fairly low elevation.
 The lake is beautiful, with mountain views in the distance.
 Keep an eye out for leaping fish, frogs, ducks and geese.
 Watch for falling trees – listen for cracking from above!
 If you’re feeling adventurous, climb up the hillside along a waterfall to discover several caves and spectacular views of the Robson Valley (medium to hard difficulty).
+May 28, 2018 Trail Update: The trail around the lake and the trail up to the waterfall are of a lesser quality than the trail from the highway to Little Lost Lake.

 See full screen map